preserve. To inform. To inspire.

 recorded details of the continuous presence of the Assyrian

-people till the present time.
+people until the present time.

 The Assyrian kingdom, being one of the base roots of Mesopotamia,